 - Keep copies of all documents submitted during the verification process.

 The verification process allows the University to verify the information on the FAFSA by comparing it with the requested documentation.
-If changes are warranted, the University will make the changes based on the documentation received from the student, electronically send the changes to the government and wait for the government to approve the changes.
-Once the government approves the changes, the University will adjust the financial award, if necessary.
+If changes are warranted, the University will make the changes based on the documentation received from the student, electronically send the changes to the Department of Education and wait for the government to approve the changes.
+Upon government approval, the University will adjust the financial aid award, if necessary.

 Deadline for completing the verification process: